 According to scientific studies, allergic reactions to titanium implants are very rare but they do exist, with fewer than 1 percent of patients displaying reactions to titanium in allergy tests.
 Also, while the titanium screws and abutments are usually unnoticeable beneath the porcelain crown, the metal might show in certain patients with gum recession issues.

-An overview of ceramic dental implants
+An overview of ceramic dental implants in Tijuana

 Ceramic dental implants are a newer technology that differ slightly from titanium implants, but the general concept is the same.
 A screw is implanted beneath the gum line.
 The screw fuses with the jawbone and is attached to a natural-looking prosthetic tooth.
 It should be noted, however, that ceramic implants usually do not include an abutment piece.
 The rate of bone integration with ceramic implants is about the same as titanium, and ceramic implants are a safe option for patients with metal allergies.
 Other advantages of ceramic dental implants include: